olin-build/ABE/README.md

 In order to connect to a mongodb instance other than your localhost, you can create a copy of [`mongo_config_sample.py`](mongo_config_sample.py) called `mongo_config.py`.
 This configuration file is gitignored and can specify a uri for mongodb to connect to.

+### Run ABE

+In order to run a local version of ABE, activate the virtual environment and run run.py

+    source venv/bin/activate
+    python run.py

 ## API

 ### abe.olin.build/events/